eldipa/book-of-gehn/_posts/internet_scan/2021-10-16-IPv4-Scan-Part-III-Hop-stability.md

 the routes are quite stable, at least during the scan for a particular host.

-The histogram shows that only a few cases the difference was up to 7.
+The histogram shows that all the bursts have a TTL range of 0 except very few cases.

+This means that the routes are **stable** but...

 Keep in mind that the scans for a particular host *in a particular time* are like **bursts**: so it is reasonable that the routes didn't change in such short period.

+What would happen if we analyze now the stability for a longer period?

 ## How much stable is a route in a longer period?